Oliver Mears

-Oliver Mears is an English opera director.
+Oliver Mears (born 5 February 1979) is an English opera director.

-Education
+Early life

+Mears was born in Norwich on 5 February 1979; his father was a solicitor.

-Mears read English and History at Lincoln College, Oxford, where he was awarded a Double First Class Honours Degree in English and History.
+He read English and History at Lincoln College, Oxford, where he was awarded a Double First Class Honours Degree in English and History.
 He began assisting the playwright and director Howard Barker while still at university, before becoming a Trainee Assistant Director at the King's Head Theatre, London.

+Career

 Second Movement

 Mears founded Second Movement as joint Artistic Director with the conductor Nicholas Chalmers.
 His productions for them included the UK stage premiere of Veniamin Fleishman's opera Rothschild's Violin, Mozart and Salieri, Trouble in Tahiti, A Hand of Bridge and The Knife's Tears.
 The latter production toured to Prague and Brno in the Czech Republic in October 2010.